-Sheila’s background includes a love for people and a passion for service.
-As a rehabilitation therapist for emotionally disturbed youth, she found touch & humor as tools for healing.
-In 2002 she returned to her native NC to home care her father with Alzheimer’s disease then provided care for her mother’s terminal cancer.
-In 2004 she created a specialized massage practice for a CCRC (continuing care retirement community), in Davidson, NC, for their residents in all levels of care and continues to expand spa therapies.
-In 2012, Sheila was approved as a provider for continuing education to teach this profound work to the massage and healthcare communities.
+In 2002 she returned to her native NC to home care her father with Alzheimer’s then provided care for her mother’s terminal cancer.
+In 2004 she created a specialized massage practice for a continuing care retirement community in Davidson, NC, for their residents in all levels of care and continues to expand spa therapies.
+In 2012, Sheila was approved as a provider for continuing education to teach this profound work to the massage & healthcare communities.

 Sheila is single and lives in the Lake Norman area with her 3 rescue cats Gato, Harry & Raina.